jacoblitster/Sumo/README.md

 a C8051F020 microprocessor.

 This program models two sumo wrestlers.
-These to sumo wrestlers are shown by two of the LEDS on
+These two sumo wrestlers are shown by two of the LEDS on
 LED bar graph.
 Their initial position is determined by the position of three of the